sudomateo/terraform-training/README.md

 ## Preparing for Class

 You can prepare for class by performing the following tasks.
-We will cover these in class for those that have not already completed it.
+We will cover these tasks in class for those that have not already completed them.
 Completing these tasks before class will leave more time to cover additional material.

 ### Install Terraform